isomerpages/govtech-stp/_hong-kong/00a-atb-requirements-and-process.md

          <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Undergo a COVID-19 polymerase chain reaction (PCR) test in Singapore within 72 hours before the scheduled departure time of the designated flight from Singapore to Hong Kong at one of the <a href="https://www.moh.gov.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/list-of-covid-19-swab-providers">clinics or testing centres</a> designated by the Singapore Government, and obtain a negative test result report.
       </li>
          </ol>
-     <i> Note: Those travelling to Hong Kong under the travel bubble arrangement will need to apply for approval to take a pre-departure COVID-19 PCR test in Singapore.
+     <i> Note: Those travelling to Hong Kong under the Air Travel Bubble arrangement will need to apply for approval to take a pre-departure COVID-19 PCR test in Singapore.
 Please refer to the <a href="/hongkong/faq">FAQs</a> for more information on how to apply and make a test appointment.
 To apply, please click <a href="https://go.gov.sg/caaspdt">here</a>.</i>
  </td>
   </tr>
     <tr>
-    <td style="font-size:16px;"><b>Online Health & Quarantine Information Declaration form</b></td>
+    <td style="font-size:16px;"><b>Online Health & Quarantine Information Declaration Form</b></td>
     <td style="font-size:16px;"> <ol style="margin-top:0px; list-style-type: disc;">
          <li style="font-size:16px; margin-top:10px; margin-bottom:0px;"> Declare their travel history in the past 14 days prior to departure from Singapore, health conditions, and contact information (phone number, email, address, etc.) using the online health & quarantine information <a href="https://www.chp.gov.hk/hdf/">declaration form</a> as required by the Hong Kong Government.
 Note that making a false declaration is a criminal offence in Hong Kong which is punishable by imprisonment and a fine.
       </li>